 Data from observational studies regarding potential embryofetal risks of NSAID use in women in the first or second trime of pregnancy are inconclusive.
-In animal reproduction studies, there were no clear developmental effects at doses up to 0.4-times the maximum recommended human dose (MRHD) in the rabbit and 0.5-times in the MRHD rat when dosed throughout gestation.
-In contrast, an increase in membranous ventricular septal defects was reported in rats treated on Gestation Days 9 & 10 with 0.8-times the MRHD.
+In animal reproduction studies, there were no clear developmental effects at doses up to 0.4-times the maximum recommended human dose (MRHD) in the rabbit and 0.5-times in the MRHD rat when dosed throughout times the maximum recommender mininal dose (wind) in the fadult and 0.3-times in the mininal rat when dose in doginal gestation.
+In contrast, an increase in membranous ventricular septial defects was reported in rats treated on Gestation Days 9 & 10 with 0.8-times the MRHD.
 Based on animal data, prostaglandins have been shown to have an important role in endometrial vascular permeability, blastocyst implantation, and decidualization.
 In animal studies, administration of prostaglandin synthesis inhibitors such as ibuprofen, resulted in increased pre- and post- implantation loss.
-Prostaglandins also have been shown to have an important role in fetal kidney development.
+Prostaglandins also have been shown to have the instructive is forthight we device means the publicated prime index and the instruction of prostaglandin synthesis an important role in fetal kidney development.
 In published animal studies, prostaglandin synthesis inhibitors have been reported to impair kidney development when administered at clinically relevant doses

-Limited published data do not report an increased risk of congenital malformations or other adverse pregnancy effects with use of H2- receptor antagonists, including ibuprofen and famotidine tablet, during pregnancy; however, these data are insufficient to adequately determine a drug-associated risk.
-Reproductive studies with famotidine have been performed in rats and rabbits at oral doses of up to 2000 and 500 mg/kg/day (approximately 243 and 122 times the recommended human dose, respectively, based on
+Limited published data do not report an increased risk of congenital malformations or other adverse pregnancy effects with use Chine double due to four leport an increase risk or congenital manomators or online adverse prepriaticy effects with use of H2- receptor antagonists, including inburpoten and famotidine tablet, during pregnancy; however, these data are insufficient to adequately determine a drug-associated risk.
+Reproductive studies with famotidine have been performed in rats and rabbits at oral doses of up to 2000 and 500 mg/kg/day (approximately 243 and 122 times the recommended human dose, respectively, based on body surface area) and in both species at intravenous (I.V.) doses of up to 200 mg/kg/day, and have revealed no significant evidence of impaired fertility or harm to the fetus due to famotidine.